Shubha23/Exploratory-Data-Analysis-Customer-Churn-Prediction/README.md

 # Will-Customer-Churn?
 **NOTE - PLEASE SEE THE WIKI FOR THIS PROJECT (Wiki tab above) FOR SOME EXCITING VISUALIZATION FIGURES!**

-Done -
+Project goals -
+1. Data cleansing and preprocessing.
-1. Data cleansing, preprocessing, visualization and statistical analysis.
+2. Data visualization and Exploratory Data Analysis
+3. Statistical analysis of the data.
+4. Model generation for prediction of customer churn behavior.
-2. Prediction of whether a customer will churn by Logistic Regression, SVM-Linear, SVM-RBF and Random Forest.
+5. Application of Logistic Regression, SVM-Linear, SVM-RBF and Random Forest algorithms on data and performance comparison.

 ******************************************
 Project Description -
 ******************************************